Hydrocyanation

 In organic chemistry, hydrocyanation is a process for conversion of alkenes to nitriles.
 The reaction involves the addition of hydrogen cyanide and requires a catalyst if the substrate alkene is unactivated.
 This conversion is conducted on an industrial scale for the production of precursors to nylon.
-Direct hydrocyanation is rare in the laboratory because hydrogen cyanide is extremely toxic, but transfer variants can allow other nitrilic compounds to serve as hydrogen cyanide synthons.
+Direct hydrocyanation is rarely practice in the laboratory because hydrogen cyanide is extremely toxic, but transfer variants can allow other nitrilic compounds to serve as hydrogen cyanide synthons.

 Hydrocyanation of unactivated alkenes

 Industrially, hydrocyanation is commonly performed on alkenes catalyzed by nickel complexes of phosphite (P(OR)3) ligands.
 A general reaction is shown:

 Mechanism

 The reaction proceeds via oxidative addition of HCN to a low-valent metal complex to give a hydrido cyanide complex.
 Subsequently the alkene binds to the complex.
 The intermediate M(H)(CN)L_{n}(alkene) then undergoes migratory insertion to give an alkylmetal cyanide.
 The cycle completes with reductive elimination of the nitrile, which is rate-limiting.
 Lewis acids, such as triphenylboron (B(C6H5)3), speed elimination, increasing the overall reaction rate.

 Nickel-based catalysts deactivate when they formation of dicyanonickel(II) species, which are unreactive toward alkenes.
 The dicyanide arises via two pathways (L = phosphite):